 France joins most of the rest of the EU member states by providing the option for related companies to form a single VAT person, with just 1 VAT registration, and eliminate the cash flow drain of VAT payments on intra-group invoices.

 - requirements to formation of a VAT Group

 - administration on admission and exit of members

 - reporting obligations

-The current French VAT Group arrangements, introduced in 2012, only permits netting off of debit or credit amounts owed between nominated related companies.
-Each company must still file its own VAT return, but does not have to pay VAT on intra-group invoices.
-Only where the lead company, responsible for the consolidated reporting, holds at least 50% of the other members’ share capital will it be granted.
+The old French VAT Group arrangements, introduced in 2012, only permitted netting off of debit or credit amounts owed between nominated related companies.
+Each company still filed its own VAT return, but did not have to pay VAT on intra-group invoices.
+Only where the lead company, responsible for the consolidated reporting, held at least 50% of the other members’ share capital would it be granted.
 Learn more about French VAT in our country guide.

 January 2023 full VAT group

-The 2021 French Budget is introducing full VAT groups on 1 January 2022, for full operation from 1 January 2023.
+The 2021 French Budget introduced full VAT groups from 1 January 2022, for full operation from 1 January 2023.